THE VOLGA GERMANS IN PORTLAND

 Repp and Sinner Grocery

 John H. Sinner was born in Russia on August 20, 1884.
-He immigrated to the United States with his parents, Heinrich and Katharina (née Pfenning) in 1889 and the family initially settled in Nebraska.
-John came to Portland in 1901 and worked for a time as a carpenter building houses.
+He immigrated to the United States with his parents, Heinrich and Katharina (née Pfenning), in 1889, and the family initially settled in Nebraska.
+John came to Portland in 1901 and worked as a carpenter building houses.

-Both the Repp and Sinner families emigrated from Norka, Russia and were long time members of the Zion German Congregational Church.
+The Repp and Sinner families emigrated from Norka, Russia, and were long-time Zion German Congregational Church members.

-When Conrad died in 1916, his sons George and Adam inherited his ownership in the store and decided to open a new location at NE Union and Failing which they renamed Repp Brothers Groceries and Meats.
+When Conrad died in 1916, his sons George and Adam inherited his ownership of the store.
+They decided to open a new location at NE Union and Failing, which they renamed Repp Brothers Groceries and Meats.

 John H. and Pauline were the parents of John C. Sinner, who owned the Fremont Market from 1945 into the late 1960s.